Dublin Bus

-Dublin Bus (Bus Átha Cliath) is a State-owned bus operator providing services in Dublin.
-By far the largest bus operator in the city, it carried 138 million passengers in 2019.
-It is a wholly-owned subsidiary of Córas Iompair Éireann.
+Dublin Bus (Bus Átha Cliath) is an Irish state-owned bus operator providing services in Dublin.
+By far the largest bus operator in the city, it carried 145 million passengers in 2023.
+It is a subsidiary of Córas Iompair Éireann.

 History

 Dublin Bus was established on 2 February 1987, when Córas Iompair Éireann was split into 3 subsidiaries, Dublin Bus, Bus Éireann and Irish Rail.
+Dublin's main bus operator was formerly the Dublin United Transport Company.
+This company was incorporated into CIÉ in 1945.

 In September 2011, Dublin Bus received a significant technological upgrade with its introduction of real time passenger information.